Ne0n09/cloudflared-remotefalcon/README.md

 ### Updating and pulling new Remote Falcon images

 When changes are made to Remote Falcon sometimes it is necessary to pull a new image.
+The configuration script will ask if you want to rebuild the images which will run the commands below for you.

 To remove the current Remote Falcon images you will have to bring Remote Falcon down, remove the, and bring RF back up: